 It’s said the Old Fashioned was created in Louisville, Kentucky during the 19th century in honor of a bourbon distiller.
 But the cocktail gained popularity when he brought it to the famed Waldorf-Astoria Hotel in New York City.

 Through the years, the basic recipe for the cocktail has been made pretty much the same with a combination of premium ingredients like bourbon, sugar, citrus, and the essential ANGOSTURA® bitters.
+As such, the popularity of this classic cocktail has never waned, and it is now revered as one of the world’s most popular cocktails.

 How to Make A Classic Old Fashioned Cocktail